Pac1226/Technical-Analytics-App/README.md

 # Stock Analytics App

-This is an interactive web application hosted on Streamlit that performs statistical analysis on historical stock data.
+This is an interactive web application hosted on Streamlit that performs statistical analysis on public equities.
 The user inputs any ticker symbol and timeframe.
 The app builds a linear regression parallel channel and calculates key metrics to evaluate investment performance.

 [Live Application](https://share.streamlit.io/pac1226/stock-analytics-app/main/stocks-ml.py)